SerenTera/monster-marker/README.md

 - `warnclear` - Attempts to clear all markers and reset the module.
 Use if vergos head failed to despawn for some weird reason

-Currently only supports Big Blue Boxes.
+Currently supports World Bams and Big Blue Boxes.
 Can be modified for other objects.
 Many thanks to teralove for the work on party death markers for codes on markers (https://github.com/teralove/party-death-markers)

 ## ID List - NA Tera specific